cernvm/cernvm-launch/README.md

 	destroy [--force] MACHINE_NAME

 Destroy an existing VM.
-By default, a running machine is not destroyed: you have to use `--force` flag to do that.
+If the machine is running, the user is prompted with confirmation.
+If want to avoid the prompting, use `--force` flag.

 List existing virtual machines
 ------------------------------